Skip to content

 Warnings and debug output

 When using symmetrize(), get_point_group(), get_inequivalent(), and generate_symmetry_candidates, warnings and debug output may be triggered.
-Printing is controlled by the global variable PRINT_WARNINGS.
+Printing is controlled by the python logging module.

 Core Data Structures